rodemann/ShapleyBO/README.md

 ### Setup

-* First and foremost, please install all dependencies.
+In order to reproduce the papers' key results (and visualizations thereof) follow these steps:

-* Then download the implementations of ShapleyBO from folder named "R":
+* First and foremost, clone this repository and install all dependencies

-In order to reproduce the papers' key results (and visualizations thereof) further download these scripts:
+* Then download the implementations of ShapleyBO from folder named "R"
 * [global setup of experiments](run-experiments.R)
 * [experiments](source-experiments.R)
 * [automatic visualization](viz-results-auto.R)